YuxinHuang-Cody/book_list_takeaway_app/README.md

 - View a list of books.
 - Add new books to your collection.
 - Remove books from your collection.
-- **First Launch Data Loading:** On the initial app launch, the data from `book_data.json` is read and loaded.
+- **First Launch Data Loading:** On the initial app launch, the data from `assets/book_data.json` is read and loaded.
 Subsequent additions or deletions of books will store the book's JSON data locally on the mobile device.

 ![Example GIF](https://github.com/YuxinHuang-Cody/book_list_takeaway_app/blob/master/show.gif)

-## Getting Started

-### Prerequisites
+## Prerequisites

 - [Flutter](https://flutter.dev/docs/get-started/install) installed on your machine.
 - Emulator or physical device for testing.

-### Installation
+## Installation

 1. Clone the repository: